Save up to 25%… Shop Our Birthday Sale Now!

 There are other colors of reishi, but the red reishi (Ganoderma lucidum) has been the most referred to in classical Chinese Medicine texts and the most studied in scientific literature for its multiple health benefits.

-The growing demand for reishi mushrooms comes from their abundant health benefits, including:
+The growing demand for reishi mushrooms comes from their abundant health benefits, including the following:

 Most people prefer consuming reishi mushrooms in the form of capsules or extract powders.
 Unfortunately, due to the popularity of this species, there’s been an influx of fake or mislabelled supplements on the market, so be on the lookout when purchasing reishi supplements.